 Travel on through the Sleat peninsula to catch the ferry for the short crossing to the Isle of Raasay, where you’re in for a real treat to round off your gin and whisky touring holiday.

 Your accommodation on Raasay

 What better way to top off your trip than with a two-night stay in the most comfortable accommodation at Scotland’s newest island distillery?
 Raasay Distillery has been created from the shell of a once-derelict Victorian building, almost lost to the elements just a few short years ago.
 Now, the island’s first legal(!) distillery is up and running and offers some of the most appealing bed and breakfast accommodation available, with the stills operating directly below your feet.
-Of course, while here, you’ll enjoy a tour of the distillery, with tastings of an early expression of the spirit that won’t make the shelves until 2020.

 Set between Skye and the Applecross peninsula, the Isle of Raasay, while relatively tiny, is host to a diversity of geology way beyond its size.
 Thick forest, rolling hills and often-deserted beaches make up just some of the attractions here, while its fascinating history includes the story of Calum’s road – singlehandedly built by the postman – and the lives of Queen Victoria’s piper John McKay, and the poet Sorley MacLean.
 With a backdrop of the Skye Cuillins to the west and Torridon to the east, Raasay punches several leagues above its weight as one of Scotland’s most appealing islands.